A minimal desktop nutrition tracker. Built for people who know their macros.

 Locally, in a single SQLite file in your OS's app-data directory.
 You can copy it anywhere, back it up to your own cloud, or move it between machines manually.

 Not yet, and probably not ever as a hosted service.
-Point Prowtein's data file at iCloud Drive / Dropbox / Syncthing and you get sync for free — without us holding your food log.
+The plan: let you point Prowtein's data file at iCloud Drive / Dropbox / Syncthing and get sync for free — without us holding your food log.

 Always.
 Prowtein doesn't need an internet connection.
 There's no 'log in' screen because there's no account.